iAvoe/Az900-Module-3-Review/README.md

 #### You need to associate the costs of resources to different groups within an organization without changing the location of the resources.
 What should you use?
 - Tags

+#### Which is likely the best way for companies to identify which billing department each Azure resource belongs to?
+- Tags

+#### Which are two common scenarios for using resource tags?
+- Associating costs with different environments
+- Categorizing costs by department

 -----